 Average cost: Around US$10-15 for a dorm, US$25 - US$50 for a double

-Communications: Most areas of interest don't even have a phone
+Communications: Most areas of interest don't even have a phone, so don't expect too much, but you will find internet in main centres and accommodation.

 Food: Meals at accommodation can be a little expensive.
 If on a super tight budget then bring food from South Africa or the capital to cook for yourself.

-Lowlights: At times an impenetrable language barrier (Portuguese), Some foreigner pricing, Long distances sat in the back of a minibus taxi as it is often the only form of transport, Maputo during the day.
+Lowlights: At times an impenetrable language barrier (Portuguese), Some foreigner pricing, corrupt policemen hassling you for ID and bribes in Maputo, long distances sat in the back of a minibus taxi as it is often the only form of transport, Maputo during the day.

 Dangers: Considerably safer than South Africa, violent crime is not really a problem but common sense about petty crime, mugging etc should be used.
 Take taxis at night for example and don't walk around at night on your own.